treeverse/lakeFS/docs/reference/import.md

 ```

 The `lakectl ingest` command will attempt to use the current user's existing credentials and will respect instance profiles,
-environment variables and credential files [in the same way that the aws cli does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" }
+environment variables and credential files [in the same way that the AWS cli does](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){: target="_blank" }

 ### Running lakectl ingest with Azure Blob storage as the source